robrodi/JenkinsPipelineGo/README.md

 * Check `Configure Build Authorization` and Select `Run as User who Triggered Build`
 * Run it
 * see that a job called `PipelineFromDSL` was created, run that and hopefully it works and made a beautiful pipeline build!

+## Docker
+This doesn't work right if you're using my docker instracutions above.
+* Make sure docker is installed and running
+* add \Program Files\Git\usr\bin to path so jenkins can find its binaries.
+*